-- How logical and feasible are the research approaches? - How does the proposed research employ innovative concepts or methods? - Can the approach proposed concretely contribute to our understanding of the validity of the specified scientific hypothesis or hypotheses? - How are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - How does the applicant recognize significant potential problems and consider alternative strategies? - Is the proposed research aligned with the published topics identified or incorporated by reference in Section I of this FOA? - How does the proposed plan to recruit and retain students and early-stage investigators provide sufficient mentorship?
+- How logical and feasible are the research approaches? - Are there clear hypotheses to be tested? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - Does the proposed research consider expanding/reuse existing software tools or developing new ones?
+Is the rationale adequately discussed? - Is the proposed research aligned with the published priorities identified or incorporated by reference in Section I of this FOA?

-COMPETENCY OF APPLICANT'S PERSONNEL AND ADEOUACY OF PROPOSED RESOURCES
+COMPETENCY OF APPLICANT'S PERSONNEL AND ADEQUACY OF PROPOSED RESOURCES

-- How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?
+- What is the past performance and potential of the research team? - How well qualified is the research team to carry out the proposed research? - Is the lead institution proposing to perform a greater portion of the scientific and technical work than any other team member? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?